isomerpages/mof-svp/index.md

         title: E-commerce Partnership
     - infobar:
         title: About this initiative
-        description: The e-commerce partnership initiative enables public officers to make efficient and seamless purchases off e-commerce sites through use of technology.<BR><BR>To facilitate this initiative, an intermediary interface ('middleware') has been developed to connect Government’s corporate systems with e-commerce sites.
+        description: The e-commerce partnership initiative enables public officers to make efficient and seamless small value purchases off commercial digital  platforms through use of technology.<BR><BR>To facilitate this initiative, an intermediary interface ('middleware') has been developed to connect Government’s corporate systems with commercial digital platforms.
         button: Find out more
         url: /faq/
     - infopic: